 CSU East Bay is invested in the success of all students and understands that various populations have unique needs.
 Below is a list of programs specifically designed for transfer students or are available to any eligible CSUEB students.
 See information about Transfer Student Program.

-AACE provides career counseling across the spectrum of career development, from career exploration to salary negotiation.
-For quick tips see our Career Planning Roadmap for Transfer Students PDF.
-You can make an appointment with an AACE counselor to discuss any of the following topics:
+AACE provides career counseling, workshops, and events across the spectrum of career development and preparation, from career exploration and internship, to resume writing and salary negotiation.
+You can make an appointment with an AACE career counselor to discuss any of the following topics and more:

 - Graduate School